skypilot-org/skypilot/docs/source/examples/interactive-development.rst

 Jupyter notebooks are a useful tool for interactive development, debugging, and visualization.

-To get a machine with a GPU attached, use:
+Connect to the machine and forward the port used by jupyter notebook:

 .. code-block:: bash

    ssh -L 8888:localhost:8888 dev

-Use ``ssh dev`` to SSH into the cluster.
 Inside the cluster, you can run the following commands to start a Jupyter session:

 .. code-block:: bash